My Battle with IBD & AS...

 At this point, I knew that it was just going to get worse and worse.
 Living with IBD and UC, you never know when an “episode” is going to strike.
 It fills you with anxiety and embarrassment; for the first couple of months, you feel like you can't even leave the house.
 From that day forward, I’ve struggled, it has not been easy and by no means will it ever get easy.

-Running used to be my escape from reality.
-Now it causes pain, but I don't want this to stop me.
+Running used to be my escape from reality, and I don't want this to stop me.
 It’s still my dream (and always will be) to run a marathon.
 Growing up around NYC and moving back in my 20’s means there is nowhere else I would rather experience my first marathon.
 Running through all 5 boroughs in one day is absolutely beautiful and incredible.
 It’s going to be hard to fight the pain, but I want to fight so others don’t have to.
 I want to fight for a cure for these awful diseases.

 If you think this page contains objectionable content, please inform the system administrator.